syte-ai/Android-SDK/README.md

 API used: https://cdn.syteapi.com/accounts/[account_id]

-To retrieve the instance of SytePlatformSettings use the initSyte.getSytePlatformSettings() method.
+To retrieve the instance of SytePlatformSettings use the syte.getSytePlatformSettings() method.

 ## Image Search